Horikitasaku/Horikitasaku.github.io/content/en/homepage/about.md

 Interested in the intersection of data science and natural sciences, particularly in the realms of biological information and astrophysical.

-Currently conducting research on discrete representation and AI applications in bioinformatics and medicine at the National University of Singapore, including GWAS and single-cell analysis.
+Currently conducting research on discrete representation and AI applications in bioinformatics and medicine, including GWAS and single-cell analysis.

 Kaggle Master.